scottlabs/ibm-httpfs/README.md

 This exposes IBM's HttpFS REST API for interacting with HDFS (Hadoop Distributed File System).
 It exposes a simple request function upon which additional routes can be created.

-I've only written functions for listing directories and uploading files.
-However, full documentation on IBM's HttpFS [can be found here](http://www-01.ibm.com/support/knowledgecenter/SSPT3X_3.0.0/com.ibm.swg.im.infosphere.biginsights.admin.doc/doc/admin_fileupload_rest_apis.html) if you want to implement other routes.
+I've only implementing a subset of functionality that I need.
+Full documentation on IBM's HttpFS [can be found here](http://www-01.ibm.com/support/knowledgecenter/SSPT3X_3.0.0/com.ibm.swg.im.infosphere.biginsights.admin.doc/doc/admin_fileupload_rest_apis.html) if you want to implement other routes.

 # Install